SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

 1. Is it possible to batch CloudEvents in a single JSON document?
     <details>
-      <summary>Hint 🔦</summary>
+      <summary>⇟ Hint 🔦</summary>
     Check out the CloudEvents primer - [https://github.com/cloudevents/spec/blob/main/cloudevents/primer.md](https://github.com/cloudevents/spec/blob/main/cloudevents/primer.md)
     <i>Batching multiple events into a single API call is natively supported by some protocols.
 To aid interoperability, it is left up to the protocols if and how batching is implemented.
 Details may be found in the protocol binding or the protocol specification.</i>
     </details>
 2. Can you think of other scenarios where using an SDK to process a CloudEvent message would be beneficial?
-3. In our code we specified the encoding Mode as `Structured`.
+3. In our code, we specified the encoding Mode as `Structured`.
 What other modes are available?
 What if you send a message with a different mode?
 Can you spot the differences in the consumer UI?

 ## Next